Historic, Hot, Hip and Happenin’

 August 8, 2009

-[2016 Update: This page was written about a 2009 visit.
+2016 Update: This page was written about a 2009 visit.
 Two years before my younger son was born.
 Oddly enough, my son goes to a preschool that visits Auer Farm every month.
-They go even in sub-zero temperatures – I chapironed when it was 10 degrees outside and the kids did outdoor stuff for a good 45 minutes.
+They go even in single-digit temperatures – I chaperoned when it was 10 degrees outside and the kids did outdoor stuff for a good 45 minutes.
 I was proud of that.
-Anyway, a few things have changed since this original visit (for the better) but the spirit of Auer Farm remains the same.]
+Anyway, a few things have changed since this original visit (for the better) but the spirit of Auer Farm remains the same.

 I’m sorry because this visit review is hopelessly out of order.